Professional practice

 Re HL: Chris is instructed on behalf of the insurers providing professional liability cover to a firm of solicitors in relation to disputes as to which firm (and therefore which insurer) is liable for certain claims.

-C -v- Q: Chris is advising the insured in relation to disputes arising under a Contractors’ Combined Liability Policy and a D&O Policy.
+C -v- Q: Chris advised the insured in relation to disputes arising under a Contractors’ Combined Liability Policy and a D&O Policy.

 The “D”: Chris was instructed by the owners of this yacht in relation to claims against the insurers who had declined to pay sums claimed when the yacht became a constructive total loss after she grounded.
 Insurers alleged that Chris’ clients had acted in breach of a warranty contained in the policy wording and issues arose as to the proper construction of the warranty in question.